ww7/kopia-backup-scripts/README.md

 3. Run `bash ./kopia-scripts/kopia-prepare.sh` to install Kopia and dependencies
 4. Open new local Terminal or reconnect to remote SSH (for environment reload)

+Configuration
+---

+Parameters and environment variables for scripts stored in `config` file.
+All paramenetrs can be overwritten inside every script (place after `source config`).

 Scripts
 ---

-`kopia-prepare.sh` script performs:
+`kopia-prepare.sh` performs:
+> Require: running from "root" or "sudo".
+Note: operation will be skipped if already done before.
-- installation of software dependencies and Kopia (for Linux Ubuntu/Debian)
+- install of software dependencies and Kopia (for Linux Ubuntu/Debian)
 - generate SSH key for Kopia autorization to remote repositories based on SFTP/SSH
-- import SSH key to Hetzner StorageBox, add hosts to known_hosts
+- import SSH key to Hetzner StorageBox'es (listed in `box` variable), add hosts to known_hosts
 - add scripts path to env

-> Require: running from "root" or "sudo".
-Note: operation will be skipped if already done before.

-`k-repo-create-sftp.sh` script to create repositaries

-`k-repo-create-sftp.sh` script to connect existing repositaries
+`k-repo-create-sftp.sh` – create repositary and save separate config file for futher connections.

+`k-repo-connect-sftp.sh` – connect to existing repositary, making it as active (main).

+`k-repo-sync-add-sftp.sh` – add SFTP for data replication (synchronization) from main repository and save separate config files for futher connections.

+`k-repo-sync.sh` – sync repositories data, from _box_main_ to _boxes_to_sync_.

 Essential CLI commands
 ---